Sport: Doping and drugs

-The competitive nature of sport encourages some participants to attempt to enhance their performance through the use of medicines, or through other means such as increasing the volume of blood in their bodies through artificial means.
+The competitive nature of sport encourages some participants to attempt to enhance their performance through medicines, or other means such as increasing the volume of blood in their bodies through artificial means.

-All sports recognised by the IOC or SportAccord are required to implement a testing programme, looking for a list of banned drugs, with suspensions or bans being placed on participants who test positive for banned substances.
+All sports recognised by the IOC, or SportAccord, are required to implement a testing programme, looking for a list of banned drugs, with suspensions or bans being placed on participants who test positive for banned substances.

 Violence

 Violence in sports involves crossing the line between fair competition and intentional aggressive violence.
 Athletes, coaches, fans, and parents sometimes unleash violent behaviour on people or property, in misguided shows of loyalty, dominance, anger, or celebration.
 Rioting or hooliganism by fans in particular is a problem at some national and international sporting contests.

 Participation

 Gender participation

-Female participation in sports continues to rise alongside the opportunity for involvement and the value of sports for child development and physical fitness.
-Despite increases in female participation during the last three decades, a gap persists in the enrolment figures between male and female players in sports-related teams.
-Female players account for 39% of the total participation in US interscholastic athletics.
+Female participation in sports has risen alongside expanded opportunities and growing recognition of the benefits of athletic activity for child development and physical fitness.
+Despite these gains, a gender gap persists.
+At Olympic level, women accounted for 49% at Tokyo 2020, reaching full 50 % parity at Paris 2024.
+But global surveys report only 20% of women versus 31% of men participate in sporting activity monthly, and the World Health Organization notes women are 5 percentage points less likely than men to meet recommended activity guidelines.

-Certain sports are mixed-gender, allowing (or even requiring) men and women to play on the same team.
-One example of this is Baseball5, which is the first mixed-gender sport to have been admitted into an Olympic event.
+Certain sports are mixed-sex, allowing, or even requiring, men and women to play on the same team.
+One example of this is Baseball5, which is the first mixed-gender sport to be admitted to the Olympics.